An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

-Also discussed in \cite[Section~1.3]{matingtrees} is a method of obtaining a sphere by gluing together two stable looptrees (with the disk in the interior of each loop included), as illustrated in Figure~\ref{levytreegluing}.
-In the setting discussed there, each of the grey disks surrounded by a loop is given a conformal structure (that of a ``quantum disk''), and this is shown to determine a conformal structure of the sphere obtained by gluing the trees together; given this structure, the interface between the trees in Figure~\ref{levytreegluing} is shown to be an $\SLE_{\kappa'}$ process for $\kappa' = 16/\gamma^2 \in (4,8)$.
+Also discussed in \cite[Section~1.3]{matingtrees} is a method of obtaining a sphere by gluing together two independent stable looptrees (with the disk in the interior of each loop included), as illustrated in Figure~\ref{fig::levytreegluing}.
+Each stable looptree is encoded by the time-reversal of an $\alpha$-stable L\'evy excursion with only upward jumps with $\alpha \in (1,2)$.
+In the setting discussed there, each of the grey disks surrounded by a loop is given a conformal structure (that of a ``quantum disk''), and this is shown to determine a conformal structure of the sphere obtained by gluing the trees together; given this structure, the interface between the trees in Figure~\ref{fig::levytreegluing} is shown to be an $\SLE_{\kappa'}$ process for $\kappa' = 16/\gamma^2 \in (4,8)$ where $\alpha = \kappa'/4 \in (1,2)$.
 In a closely related construction, the interface between the trees in the left side of Figure~\ref{fig::lamination_treemaking} is shown to be a space-filling form of $\SLE_{\kappa'}$ in which the path ``goes inside and fills up'' each loop after it is created.
 As explained in \cite{matingtrees}, one obtains a range different values of $\kappa'$ by taking the trees to be correlated with each other and varying the correlation coefficient.